Rock 'n Soul Part 1: Artwork and packaging

 The cover of Rock 'n Soul Part 1 was illustrated by Nancy Dwyer with photography by Larry Williams and art direction, on the original release, by Jeb Brien, Dwyer and Ron Kellum; in the cover photo, the band members are dressed in the same costumes from the music video for "One on One."
 The original LP release also featured a limited edition twelve-month calendar for 1984 designed by Joe Telmach.
-The 2006 CD release by RCA and Legacy with the reissue's art direction and design by Howard Fritzson and Bob Jones, respectively.
+The 2006 CD release by RCA and Legacy with the reissue's art direction, design and remaster by Howard Fritzson, Bob Jones and Joseph M. Palmaccio, respectively.
 The CD case featured four alternate album covers on the inlay with fold-out liner notes with a reproduction of the twelve-month calendar as well as "The Rock 'n Soul Part 1 Sessions" by bassist Tom "T-Bone" Wolk.